teranpeterson/teranpeterson.github.io/_posts/2020-11-30-my-arch-linux-build.md

 cryptsetup benchmark
 {% endhighlight %}

 My system has runs significantly faster with `aes-xts-plain64` so I will be using it for my install.
 If yours is different, replace it in the commands below.
-Now we want to set up luks on the root partition.
-We will be using `luks1` since GRUB does not yet support `luks2`.
+Now we want to set up LUKS on the root partition.
+We will be using `LUKS1` since GRUB does not yet support `LUKS2`.
 We will also be setting the alignment for better SSD support.
 {% highlight bash %}
 cryptsetup --type luks1 --align-payload=8192 -s 256 -c aes-xts-plain64 luksFormat /dev/sda3
 cryptsetup open /dev/sda3 cryptarch